Grimm67123/grimmbot/README.md

 ### 3. Use

-Open `http://localhost:5000` in your browser.
-Accept the license notice.
-Chat on the left, live desktop on the right.
+Open `http://localhost:5000` in your browser in order to use the agent.

 ---